Brandon Williams (tight end)

-Brandon Darnell Williams (born October 12, 1987) is an American former professional football tight end.
-He was signed by the Carolina Panthers as an undrafted free agent in 2012 out of the University of Oregon.
+Brandon Darnell Williams (born October 12, 1987) is an American former professional football player who was a tight end in the National Football League (NFL).
+He was signed by the Carolina Panthers as an undrafted free agent in 2012 after playing college football for the Oregon Ducks.
 He played basketball at Portland Bible College and won a Conference Championship in the 2013 season.